Refunds and Voids

 For help managing ACH Returns, contact Support

-Negative Balances
+Negative Balance

-If no new donations are received, Anedot will debit your bank account to cover the balance.
+If a refund is issued when your Anedot account balance is insufficient, a Negative Balance will appear.
+Any new donations will automatically be applied to reduce this negative amount.
+If no new donations are received, Anedot will debit your connected bank account to cover the remaining balance.

 Closing your account?